 Sheldon Ross, A First Course in Probability (10th Ed.), Pearson Prentice Hall, 2018.

 This is an optional textbook, meaning that the text is not required material, but students may find Ross offers a different and useful perspective on the important concepts of the class.
+Suggested, optional reading assignments from the textbook (10th Ed.) are in the schedule on the course website.
 The 8th, 9th, and 10th editions of the textbook are all fine for this class.

 "Working" Office Hours

-To help you master the material in this class, the course staff will hold "working" office hours.
-The idea is that you can come work on your problem sets at these office hours, so you can immediately ask any questions that come up while working on your problem sets.
-You don't need to have a question in mind already to come to office hours at all!
+To help make you more successful in this class , the course staff will hold "working" office hours.
+The idea is to encourage you to work on your problem sets at these office hours, so you can immediately ask any questions that come up while working on your problem sets.
 While you are certainly not required to attend any of these working office hours, they are simply meant to encourage you to interact with the course staff more often in order to help you better understand the course material.
 Besides, our job is to help everyone learn the material for this class, and being more accessible to you when you are actually working on your assignments (rather than when you just have a problem) will help the course go more smoothly for you (and it'll be more fun for us).

 Accommodations